-(l) Split Interest Agreements
+(1) Split Interest Agreements

 The Foundation's split interest agreements with donors consist of gift annuities, lead trusts and charitable remainder unitrusts and annuity trusts.
 Assets held under these agreements are included in investments and property, plant, and equipment.
 Generally, contribution revenues are recognized on the dates of donation to the annuities or trusts and are established after recording liabilities for the present value of the estimated future payments to be made to the third-party beneficiaries.
-The discount rate utilized was 1.2% at both June 30, 2013 and 2012.
+The discount rate utilized was 2.2% and 1.2% at June 30, 2014 and 2013, respectively.
 The liabilities, reflected as annuity and life income obligations on the consolidated statements of financial position, are adjusted during the term of the trusts and annuities for changes in the value of the assets and other changes in the estimates of future benefits.
 Upon termination of the income obligation, the residual value of the annuities or trusts is held by the Foundation in accordance with the donor's annuity or trust agreement.